BrockettHub/BrockettHub.github.io/_posts/2024-08-12-RealEstate.md

 2023 price = CALCULATE([AVG Sale Price],FILTER(all('Calendar Cust'),'Calendar Cust'[Year] = 2023 ))

 Calendar function - tied to min /max date off of data project so that if data was updated the calendar updated as well.
-Also broke out the date so that i could filter properly and the months would not filter in wrong order.
+Also broke out the date so that I could filter properly and the months would not filter in wrong order.

 Calendar Cust =
 ADDCOLUMNS (